 6. Hand Sanitizer – I like carrying this in my purse and pretty much everywhere because if there isn’t a restroom available, I’m able to clean and sanitize my hands on the go.
 I’m obsessed with the ones sold at Bath and Body Works.
-They smell delicious and they come with the cutest packaging.
+They smell delicious and they come in the cutest packaging.

 7. Treats – I like carrying an energy- boosting snack in case I’m in desperate need of food.

-10. Tampon/ Pad – Useful for when mother-nature decides to visit unexpectedly.
+10. Tampon/ Pad – Useful for when mother nature decides to visit unexpectedly.

 11. Nail File – There’s nothing more annoying to me than having a broken nail that snags on my clothing.

 12. Tylenol/ Motrin – For headaches or any pain.